 Dan Moss has significant experience in business finance and restructuring, with a particular focus on complex corporate reorganizations, distressed acquisitions, chapter 15 restructurings, and crypto-related matters.
 Dan has represented debtors, creditors, and creditor committees in significant corporate and government reorganizations.
 He also has counseled clients on avoidance litigation, fiduciary duty, and corporate governance issues.

-Dan recently served as co-lead counsel for the Official Committee of Unsecured Creditors in the Toys "R" Us Property Company I chapter 11 cases and the Peabody Energy chapter 11 cases.
+Dan served as co-lead counsel for the Official Committee of Unsecured Creditors in the Toys "R" Us Property Company I chapter 11 cases and the Peabody Energy chapter 11 cases.
 Dan played a significant role in the City of Detroit's historic chapter 9 case — from litigating the City's eligibility for chapter 9 to confirmation of its plan for the adjustment of debts.
-He also represents the Washington Metropolitan Area Transit Authority in connection with its revitalization efforts.
+He also represented the Washington Metropolitan Area Transit Authority in connection with its revitalization efforts.

 - July 24, 2018

 Singapore Insolvency Conference: Participated in a moot court and argued on behalf of unsecured noteholders in a cross border restructuring involving a US chapter 11 proceeding, a concurrent Singapore scheme of arrangement, and a BVI recognition of the same.

 "Lessons learned from Detroit and other distressed municipal entities," Presentation to the City of Boston Planning and Development Agency